 The sprouts used in the study consisted of a commercial mixture of alpha-alpha (90 %) and watercress (10 %) sprouts acquired as retail packages.
-They contained a natural background microflora and were negative at a PCR screening for the genes that were the target of the PT.
+They contained a natural background microflora (about $9x10^7$ CFU/g) and were negative at a PCR screening for the genes that were the target of the PT.
 Three samples (samples A, B and C, each consisting of 25 g of sprouts) potentially contaminated with VTEC were sent in the blind to the NRLs.

-The artificial contamination of the samples was carried out on 21 November, using dilutions of an exponential liquid culture (0.5 OD read at 600 nm) of the VTEC 104 strain described in Table 1.
-An uncertainty of measurement of 0.125 log was associated to the standardized inoculum, using the procedure described in the ISO/TS 19036:2006.
+The artificial contamination of the samples was carried out on 17 April 2015, using dilutions of an exponential liquid culture (0.5 OD read at 600 nm) of the VTEC O111 strain ED 476, described in Table 1.
+An uncertainty of measurement of 0.138 log CFU/ml was associated to the standardized inoculum, using the procedure described in the ISO/TS 19036:2006.
 The samples were spiked with three different levels of contamination: zero, high and low level.
-In detail, the set of samples sent to the NRLs contained 0, 100 (75-133) and 1000 (750-1,335) estimated CFU per gram for the non-contaminated, low and high level aliquots, respectively.
-The titer of the inoculum suspensions added to the samples was checked by plating serial dilutions on MacConkey agar plates.
-The initial limit of detection (LOD) of the method was estimated by running the tests (both PCR screening and isolation steps) on 10 blind replicates of each contamination level.
-The PCR tests were positive for all samples while the strain isolation was obtained from all the high titer samples and from 5 five of the 10 replicates of the low titer, identifying an estimated LOD of 100 CFU per gram for the isolation step of the ISO/TS 13136:2012, when applied to test the sprout mixture used in this study.
+In detail, the set of samples sent to the NRLs contained 0, 100 (73-137) and 1000 (727-1,374) estimated CFU per gram for the non-contaminated, low and high level aliquots, respectively.
+Serial dilutions of the inoculum suspensions added to the samples were plated onto MacConkey agar plates to check their titer.
+The concentration of the VTEC O111 strain was established on the basis of the stability tests (both PCR screening and isolation steps) run on replicates of each contamination level in a time period spanning 12 days from samples spiking.
+The PCR tests were positive for all samples with 100 and 1000 CFU/g of the contaminant VTEC, even after 12 days from the spiking.
+Conversely, strain isolation was not obtained for the sample with 100 CFU/g after 10 days from contamination.
+The possibility of spiking with a lower (10 CFU/g) VTEC O111 titer was also evaluated but the PCR tests gave negative results after 10 days from spiking.